-Students may contact their adult education instructors to let them know they are going to be absent from class, are having technological difficulties, or if they have any questions pertaining to class.
+Students may contact their adult education instructors to let them know they are going to be absent from class, are having technical difficulties, or if they have any questions pertaining to class.
 They may call or email their instructor using the contact information found in the staff directory.

 Adult education class closings will be posted on our Facebook page.
 During inclement weather, pay close attention to the local radio and TV stations.
 The class will typically do whatever the local school district (where the class is located) decides to do.
 Most importantly, use your best judgment in deciding whether or not to travel to class; your safety is top priority.

 Individuals for whom English is not their native language are usually directed, at least initially, to an ESL class.
 ESL stands for English as a Second Language; however, we also incorporate civics skills.
 Emphasis here for the beginning student is on acquiring conversation and survival skills in English.
 More advanced learners tackle difficult vocabulary, confusing usages (like idioms) and greater concentration on reading and writing English.
 Many ESL learners go on to enroll in reading or GED® classes.

 GED® stands for General Educational Development.
 The GED® test is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
 The four subjects assessed are science, social studies, mathematical reasoning, and reasoning through language arts.
 The test may be taken in Spanish, but it is generally taught only in English.
 A basic knowledge of English is strongly recommended.

 The complete battery is about 7 hours long with the timing for each subject as follows: